 TCJA originally proposed to end the AMT however during negotiations the AMT was allowed to remain a factor in tax calculations.
-The income levels AMT applies to increased from \$54,300 for Single taxpayers to \$70,300 and from \$84,500 for Married Filing Joint taxpayers to \$109,400.
-The AMT is an alternative "flat" tax assessed parallel to the regularly calculated income tax.
+The income level AMT begins to apply is \$71,700 for Single taxpayers and \$111,700 for Married Filing Joint taxpayers.
+The AMT is an alternative 26% to 28% "flat" tax assessed parallel to the regularly calculated income tax.
 If the AMT tax total exceeds the income tax calculated on the return, the taxpayer must pay the higher AMT amount.
 The AMT is not new.
 It was introduced in 1986 and merely modified throughout the past thirty or so years.